 African American Leaders for Tomorrow Program

-The African American Leaders for Tomorrow (AALT), program will be held this year from July 11 – 14, 2018, on the campus of California State University, Dominguez Hills.
+The African American Leaders for Tomorrow (AALT), program will be held this year from July 17 – 20, 2019, on the campus of California State University, Dominguez Hills.
 During this four-day residential summer program, Ninety students are hand selected to receive leadership training and attend workshops on topics such as college experience, financial literacy, and career development through intense hands-on training and workshops.
 Housing, meals, program materials, as well as transportation during the conference will be provided at no cost to the participants.
 For students living outside of Los Angeles and Riverside Counties, transportation to the conference will also be provided from a central location based on where you live.